neeltron/RoboNet/README.md

 # RoboNet

-RoboNet is an open source API (written in PHP), that'll allow you to fetch certain sensor data at a single place.
+RoboNet is an open source API (written in PHP), that'll allow you to control ESP based microcontrollers remotely and fetch certain sensor data at a single place.

 ## Try it out